Urbana, Illinois: Parks and recreation

-The Urbana Dog Park, located on East Perkins Road, is a place to walk one's dog without a leash.
+The Urbana Dog Park, located on East Perkins Road, is a place to walk a dog without a leash.
+Adjacent to the Dog Park but closed to the public is the Perkins Road Site, which is currently undergoing environmental rehabilitation and improvements to its trails in anticipation of its later opening to the public.

-The Anita Purves Nature Center, located on the north end of Crystal Lake Park, offers nature education programs.
+The Anita Purves Nature Center, located on the north end of Crystal Lake Park and to the east of Busey Woods, offers nature education programs.

-The "Art in the Park", just north of the Urbana City Hall (400 S. Vine St.) dedicated October 2012, took 22 years of struggle and efforts of three mayors.
-The environmental and sculptural artists/curator of the park, John David Mooney designed the plantings, walkways, a 12-foot high fountain sculpture (Falling Leaf), and a 33-foot high light sculpture (Spirit Tree).
+The "Art in the Park", just north of the Urbana City Hall (400 S. Vine St.), dedicated in October 2012, took 22 years of struggle and efforts of three mayors.
+The environmental and sculptural artists/curator of the park, John David Mooney, designed the plantings, walkways, a 12-foot-high fountain sculpture (Falling Leaf), and a 33-foot-high light sculpture (Spirit Tree).
 The Spirit Tree specifically gives new meaning to Urbana's designation as a "Tree City" and to trees as landmarks or beacons.
-Mooney, an internationally acclaimed artist, is a native to Champaign-Urbana.
+Mooney, an internationally acclaimed artist, is a native of Champaign-Urbana.

 Swimming pools

 The Urbana Indoor Aquatic Center is a public indoor pool operated by the Urbana Park District and Urbana School District.
 It is located between Urbana High School and Urbana Middle School.

 Crystal Lake Pool is a public outdoor pool.
 It is located on Broadway Street, across from the Anita Purves Nature Center.
-It was closed after the summer 2008 season due to deteriorating conditions and concomitant safety issues, it was rebuilt and reopened in 2013.
+It was closed after the summer 2008 season due to deteriorating conditions and concomitant safety issues; it was rebuilt and reopened in 2013.

-Campus Recreation Center East (CRCE) has an indoor leisure pool with a hot tub.
-CRCE is owned by the University of Illinois Urbana–Champaign.
-In Urbana, the pools in Freer Hall, formerly a 25-yard and 6-lane lap pool, and Kenney Gym have been closed and filled, the former redeveloped as research and teaching spaces.
+Campus Recreation Center East has an indoor leisure pool with a hot tub.
+It is owned by the University of Illinois Urbana–Champaign.
+In Urbana, the pools in Freer Hall, formerly a 25-yard and six-lane lap pool, and Kenney Gym have been closed and filled, the former redeveloped as research and teaching spaces.

 Sports

 Illinois Fighting Illini

-The University of Illinois Urbana-Champaign fields ten men and eleven women varsity sports.
+The University of Illinois Urbana-Champaign fields 10 men's and 11 women's varsity sports.